Nest4Less/api-docs/index.md

 1. We create all the necessary data for the partner (`Company` account, `RealEstateCompany` and `PremierPartner` records with credentials).
 2. We pass credentials to the partner via a secure channel.
-3. Partner mamipulates `Realtor` accounts using the Partner API.
+3. Partner manipulates `Realtor` accounts using the Partner API.
 4. Partner manipulates `Invitation`s using the User API below.
 5. Partner requests aggregate stats (revenue, impressions, etc) using both APIs.